Create Your Online Will & Estate Planning Documents

 Other Document Types:

-Learn More About Creating Your Will
+Estate Planning FAQ About Creating Your Will

 A Will, or Last Will and Testament, designates who you want to inherit your assets and more importantly, if you are a parent of minor children, who you want to nominate to be guardian of your children.

-If you have assets, you should have a Will that directs who should receive your funds and goods, and even your pets, when you pass away.
+If you have assets, property, you should have a Will that directs who should receive your funds and goods, and even your pets, when you pass away.
 Even if you have limited assets, without a Will, the laws of your state determine who gets those assets, not you.
 Most of us want to control and choose who gets our belongings.

 Your Gentreo online Will includes Parental Guardianship, Beneficiaries, Digital Assets, Pets, and more.